Exchange-dominated frequency shift of spin-wave nonreciprocal dispersion relation in planar magnetic multilayers: Results and Discussion

-Fig. \ref{fig:InteractionStrengths}(a), shows these strengths as a function of the wave vector $k$ for the full parameter ranges, with the exception of the uniaxial anisotropy and Zeeman interactions since their maximum and minimum are constant values.
-Despite the wide range of parameter values, we observe that interlayer exchange interaction strength (see gray area) is mostly larger than the other interaction strengths: (i) the dipolar interaction strength (purple area) compete with the interlayer exchange strength, sharing only a reduced area between $\sim 0.8$ and $\sim 1$ for all the wave vector values, (ii) the intralayer exchange interaction strength (red area) compete weakly with the intrayaler strength at a wavevector range $k>30\text{ rads/$\mu$m}$ (a small portion of the gray and red areas overlaps), and (iii) the zeeman interaction and uniaxial anisotropy strengths almost do not compete with the interlayer strength (there is almost no overleaping areas with the interlayer strength), given that the maximum strength of the both interaction ($f_{\text{Ze}_{\text{max}}}=1$ and $f_{\text{U}_{\text{max}}}=0.323$) is at the same order than the minimum strength value of the interlayer strength ($f_{\text{int}_{\text{min}}}=0.28$).
+Fig. \ref{fig:InteractionStrengths}(a) shows these interaction strengths as a function of the wave vector $k=k_x$ over the full parameter ranges, except for the uniaxial anisotropy and Zeeman interactions, whose maximum and minimum values remain constant.
+Despite the wide range of parameters considered, the interlayer exchange interaction strength (gray region) is generally larger than the other interaction strengths. (i) The dipolar interaction strength (purple region) competes most strongly with the interlayer exchange interaction, sharing only a limited overlapping range between approximately 0.8 and 1 across all wave vector values. (ii) The intralayer exchange interaction strength (red region) competes only weakly with the interlayer exchange strength, and only for wave vectors $k_x>30\text{ rads/$\mu$m}$, where a small overlap between the gray and red regions appears. (iii) The Zeeman interaction and uniaxial anisotropy strengths compete negligibly with the interlayer exchange interaction, as their regions show almost no overlap with it.
+This is because the maximum strengths of these interactions ($S_{\text{Ze}_{\text{max}}}=1$ and $S_{\text{U}_{\text{max}}}=0.323$) are of the same order as the minimum interlayer exchange strength ($S_{\text{int}_{\text{min}}}=0.28$).